MahirOberai/MahirOberai-StrawberryShortcakes-CCM_SCDFXIBM/README.md

     yarn start

-## What your team used to build your solution* (e.g. IBM Cloudant, IBM Cloud Functions, etc...)
+## What our team used to build our solution* (e.g. IBM Cloudant, IBM Cloud Functions, etc...)
     -IBM Watson Studio, Dashboards and Notebooks assets